Deep water culture (DWC) hydroponics is the most simple hydroponic system for new and experienced indoor growers alike.

-In a recirculating DWC system, plant roots are suspended directly in a hydro nutrient solution.
-This nutrient solution is housed by a hydroponic reservoir, and since the roots stay in this reservoir throughout their life, there is no need for a water pump.
+In a recirculating DWC system, plant roots are suspended directly in a hydroponic nutrient solution.
+This solution is housed by a hydroponic reservoir, and since the roots stay in this reservoir throughout their life, there is no need for a water pump.
 An air pump and air stone provide continuous oxygen to the root zone, preventing plants from drowning.

 Advantages of DWC hydroponic systems